-Any person or organization desiring to use the Pensacola International Airport for the purpose of exercising his constitutional rights of free speech and freedom of religion, shall be protected in the activities providing they do not impair or interfere with the operational functions of the Pensacola Regional Airport and the activities are in compliance with the provisions set forth below.
+Any person or organization desiring to use the Pensacola International Regional Airport for the purpose of exercising his constitutional rights of free speech and freedom of religion, shall be protected in the activities providing they do not impair or interfere with the operational functions of the Pensacola Regional Airport and the activities are in compliance with the provisions set forth below.
 This article is hereby declared to be necessary for the accomplishment of the following:

-- (1) To ensure that religious organizations are permitted to proselytize or solicit funds on the airport's premises; - (2) To ensure that persons seeking to exercise constitutional freedoms of expression can communicate effectively with users of the airport; - (3) To ensure adequate nearby police facilities for the protection of persons exercising their constitutional freedoms; - (4) To restrict and to limit the activities to designated locations and/or buildings in public areas of the airport's buildings and premises; - (5) To protect persons using the airport from repeated unsought communications or encounters with solicitors which might constitute harassment or intimidation; - (6) To ensure the free and orderly flow of pedestrian traffic through the airport's premise; and
+To ensure that religious organizations are permitted to proselytize or solicit funds on the Pensacola Regional Aairport's premises;

+- (2) To ensure that persons seeking to exercise constitutional freedoms of expression can communicate effectively with users of the Pensacola Regional Agirport; - (3) To ensure adequate nearby police facilities for the protection of persons exercising their constitutional freedoms; - (4) To restrict and to limit the activities to designated locations and/or buildings in public areas of the Pensacola Regional Agirport's buildings and premises; - (5) To protect persons using the Pensacola Regional Agirport from repeated unsought communications or encounters with solicitors which might constitute harassment or intimidation; - (6) To ensure the free and orderly flow of pedestrian traffic through the Pensacola Regional Aairport's premise; and - (7) To regulate weapons, explosives and flammable materials at Pensacola Regional Airport.